Non-abelian Quantum Statistics on Graphs: Introduction

-The first part of this paper (sections \ref{chap:introduction}-\ref{chap:bundles}) contains general considerations about the connections between topology of configuration spaces and the existence of different types of quantum statistics.
-This is an attempt to collect and organise some of the results that are partially a folklore knowledge in mathematical physics.
-The underlying idea is to compare the approach that dates back to the works of Souriau \cite{Souriau} and Leinaas and Myrheim \cite{L-M} with the modern mathematical methods concerning the classification of complex vector bundles.
-We especially emphasise the important role of nontrivial flat vector bundles, that can lead to spontaneously occurring non-abelian quantum statistics.
+We particularly emphasise the important role of nontrivial flat vector bundles that can lead to spontaneously occurring non-abelian quantum statistics.
 This is motivated by the fact that in $\mathbb{R}^3$ fermions and bosons correspond to two non-isomorphic vector bundles that admit flat connections.
-Our approach to classification of quantum statistics is connected to classification of possible quantum kinematics i.e. defining the space of wave functions and deriving momentum operators that satisfy the canonical commutation rules.
+Our approach to classification of quantum statistics is connected to classification of possible quantum kinematics, i.e. defining the space of wave functions and deriving momentum operators that satisfy the canonical commutation rules.
 Then our classification scheme for quantum kinematics of rank $k$ on a topological space $X$ is divided into two steps \begin{enumerate} \item \textbf{Topological classification of wave functions}.
 Classify isomorphism classes of flat hermitian vector bundles of rank $k$ over $C_n(X)$.
 Here we also point out that in fact physically meaningful is the classification of vector bundles with respect to the so-called stable equivalence, as nonisomorphic but stable equivalent vector bundles have identical Chern numbers.
 An important role is played by the reduced $K$-theory and (co)homology groups of $C_n(X)$.
 Calculation of those groups for various graph configuration spaces is the main problem we solve in section \ref{chap:computations}. \item \textbf{Classification of statistical properties}.
 If $X$ is a manifold, for each flat hermitian vector bundle, classify the flat connections.
 The parallel transport around loops in $C_n(X)$ determines the statistical properties.
-For general paracompact $X$, this point can be phrased as classification of the $U(k)$ - representations of the fundamental group. \end{enumerate}
+For general paracompact $X$, this point can be phrased as classification of the $U(k)$ - representations of the corresponding braid group, i.e. the fundamental group of $C_n(X)$. \end{enumerate} The above two-step distinction is relevant, as on a bundle which is isomorphic to the trivial bundle, one can define such a connection that the resulting representation of the braid group is trivial.
+However, one cannot obtain a trivial braiding for wavefunctions which are sections of a non-trivial bundle.
+Therefore, the very fact that the considered wavefunction lives on a non-trivial bundle excludes the possibility of having trivial braiding.
+This may be relevant in situations where changing the braiding properties is possible by tuning some parameters of the considered quantum system.